 But not only has data overall continued to grow unabated at tremendous rates year over year, but specifically unstructured data has led that charge, with growth rates of 60% or more and predicted to represent 90% or more of all data within just a few years.
 Unstructured data such as office documents, videos, audio files, images, .pdfs, and anything not in a database has now become the lifeblood of most organizations, and intelligently storing this data over the long term is critical not only for compliance and organizational history, but increasingly for business intelligence, analysis, data mining, and other purposes.

-What organizations need is a way to intelligently and cost effectively manage their unstructured data for the long term, not just to save money but increasingly to leverage the data as a critical corporate asset to be mined and used for benefit.
+What organizations need are data archiving methods to intelligently and cost effectively manage their unstructured data for the long term, not just to save money but increasingly to leverage the data as a critical corporate asset to be mined and used for benefit.

 Unstructured data tends to be messy – a typical organization can have millions and millions of files not necessarily organized in any particular fashion.
 To make sense of this, it’s helpful to be able to classify and tag data based on categories that are important both internally and externally.
 Think “confidential” or “legal” as useful flags for the ability to retrieve data in the event of an audit, but, more than that, all sales data, all financial data, etc. could be classified for fast and easy retrieval for future use.

 You need to be able to store your data where you want and get at it easily.
 This could mean on-premises in a private cloud, or, increasingly, in the public cloud or clouds.
 We’re beginning to see increased competition among cloud vendors, and having the ability to take advantage of changing cloud economics is extremely valuable.
 An Active Archive should support both on-premises and true multi-cloud with the ability to dynamically switch storage destinations among cloud vendors, and not require the administrator to remember where that data is.